ministryofjustice/robot-framework-test-ccms/README.md

 ### Cypress Setup (for case creation in Apply)
 Download and install install **npm** (and nodejs too?)

-Install Google Chrome (script relies on this as it fails with Cypress electron browser emulation)
+Install Google Chrome (script has failed with Cypress electron browser emulation)

 Install Cypress by running the below in the project top directory (this uses details already in `package.json`).